 All of these terms are called ‘eponyms’.
 Eponyms appear as different types of adjectives in medical terms.
 They are usually possessive adjectives.

 When referring to an eponym in writing, use the following rules:

-- If it is a disease named after people who suffered from it, use the possessive case.
+- If it is a disease named after people who had the disease, use the possessive case.

 - If it is a disease or anatomical part named after the person who discovered, studied or described it, don’t use the possessive case.

-’s disease [Named after Lou Gehrig, a high-profile sufferer of the disease]
+’sdisease [Named after Lou Gehrig, a high-profile person who had the disease]

-’ disease [Named after members of the American Legion – known as Legionnaires – who were the first documented sufferers of the disease]
+’disease [Named after members of the American Legion – known as Legionnaires – who were the first documented people to have the disease]

 This rule doesn’t apply to names of organisations dedicated to studying certain diseases or supporting people who are affected by them.
 Always refer to organisations in the same way as they refer to themselves.